jgi-kbase/IDMappingService/design/design.md

 ]
 ```

-Any unusual characters, but especially slashes, in the IDs must be url-escaped.
+Any unusual characters, but especially slashes, in the ID must be url-escaped.

 #### Delete a mapping